r-hub/blog/content/post/2021-07-29-caching/index.md

 ### Saving results in an environment

-This is well suited for package development where
+This is well suited for package development where:

--   You create an environment internal to your package where you store a value
+-   You create an environment internal to your package where you store a value;
 -   You can then store in it any computed value for the current R session where the package is loaded.

-Here's an example with only base R functions
+Here's an example with only base R functions:

 ``` r
 cache_env <- new.env(parent = emptyenv())